yazz/VisualJS/README.md

 <br>

-[Luminus](http://www.luminusweb.net/) - The main difference between Luminus and Clojure-on-Coils is that Luminus uses a HTML templating system for rendering web pages, whereas AppShare currently only supports rendering from within Clojure itself.
+[Luminus](http://www.luminusweb.net/) - The main difference between Luminus and AppShare is that Luminus uses a HTML templating system for rendering web pages, whereas AppShare currently only supports rendering from within Clojure itself.
 This makes Luminus at the moment a better choice for companies with seperate design and development teams.
 Designers will be more comfortable working in clean HTML files.

 <br>